 Income statements show the profitability of the business as to how much profits are made by the business and through what sources and how much expenses are incurred by what means.
 All expenses and all incomes or revenues of the business in an accounting period are always transferred to the income statement.
 If revenues are greater than expenses profits will be made whereas if expenses are higher than revenues, losses will occur.

-Statements of a financial position show the details of assets, liabilities, and capital on a certain date and help in identifying the financial position of the business.
+Statements of financial position shows the details of assets, liabilities and capital on a certain date and helps in identifying the financial position of the business.
 They are also referred to as Balance sheet.

 Assets = Liabilities + Capital

 Net Sales – Cost of Sales = Gross Profit

 Gross Profit + Other incomes – Expenses = Net Profit/(loss)

 Working Capital = Current Assets – Current Liabilities

 Owner’s Capital = Equity = Total Assets – Total Liabilities = Non-current assets + current assets – current liabilities – non-current liabilities